 Students may change their address and phone number through the online student information system "MyHC" on the Helena College website.
-Students may also make the change by completing a Name and Address form available from the Registrar's Office.
+Students may also make the change by completing a Name and Address form available from the Executive Director of Enrollment Office.